KhachDavid/Hackathon-01-21-2021/README.md

 # Overview

-Once authorized, Image2Audio will give you an opportunity to generate a personalized image based on a picture that you upload.
+Once authorized, Image2Audio will give you an opportunity to generate a personalized playlists based on a picture that you upload.
 When the playlist is created you can play it on our page or on your Spotify's playlist library.

 # Tech Stack